 6 Myths About Marine Engineers

-There are few misconceptions about marine Engineers.
-They are clarified so that the maritime Engineering profession becomes one of the highest respected fields, and none of the candidates would be hesitant to join the area.
-Even after knowing the actual realities, parents will also be happy to marry their daughters to marine engineers.
+There are a few misconceptions about marine Engineers.
+They are clarified so that the maritime Engineering profession becomes one of the most respected fields, and no candidates would be hesitant to join the area.
+Even after knowing the actual realities, parents will be happy to marry their daughters to marine engineers.

 Marine Engineers stay away from family for a long time

 It is the story of the past.
 Nowadays the period of stay is not straight eight months as it was in olden times.
 It is four months on and off.
-The long off period is the best period for anyone to plan their holidays and spent quality time with their families.
-Due to the lucrative salary, it will not be challenging to manage the lavish style holidays of their choice in-country or abroad.
+The long off is the best time for anyone to plan their holidays and spend quality time with their families.
+Due to the lucrative salary, managing the lavish style holidays of their choice in-country or abroad will not be challenging.
 There are provisions to keep their family onboard for senior Engineers.
-It doesn’t take long to come to senior rank in the merchant navy, provided all the exams are cleared regularly in time.
+It doesn’t take long to become a senior in the merchant navy, provided all the exams are cleared regularly.

 Chief Engineer is allowed to carry his Family on board more often than second engineer.
-Usually after becoming chief engineer the contract period on board is from 4–6 months.
-When you are not on board a ship you have full time with the family.
-I have worked for decades and my wife has sailed on about a half dozen vessels during that time.
+Usually, after becoming chief engineer, the contract period on board is 4–6 months.
+When you are not on board a ship, you have full time with the family.
+I have worked for decades, and my wife has sailed on about a half dozen vessels during that time.

 Smoking and Drinking